vecopay/veco/README.md

 **VECO** is a new innovative cryptocurrency that is building an ecosystem for its community.
 The Veco community are passionate about cryptocurrency and truly believe blockchain technology is going to change the world.

-Veco is an egalitarian Proof-of-Work (PoW) cryptocurrency that uses YescryptR32, an ASIC resistant algorithm which enables people to mine coins without significant hardware investment.
-Veco can also be mined with GPUs, but CPU mining is more efficient.
+Veco is an egalitarian Proof-of-Work (PoW) cryptocurrency that uses YesPoWer 1.0 cpu only algorithm.
 Veco will start off as a hybrid of PoW and masternodes, and will gradually move towards operating exclusively on masternodes to create a decentralised network which does not rely on any central body control.

 The Veco team may seek to collaborate with other developers who share the same vision and can add value to the project.

 ## **Veco Official Links**

-:small_orange_diamond: Website: https://veco.info
+:small_orange_diamond: Website: https://vecocoin.io

-:small_orange_diamond: Block Explorer: http://explorer.veco.info
+:small_orange_diamond: Block Explorer: http://explorer.vecocoin.io

-:small_orange_diamond: Mining Pool: https://pool.veco.info
+:small_orange_diamond: Mining Pool: https://pool.vecocoin.io

-:small_orange_diamond: Email: veco.coin@gmail.com

-:small_orange_diamond: Bitcointalk: https://bitcointalk.org/index.php?topic=5047116.0

 :small_orange_diamond: Discord: https://discordapp.com/invite/Z7j9mz6

-:small_orange_diamond: Instagram: https://www.instagram.com/veco_coin

 :small_orange_diamond: Twitter: https://twitter.com/veco_coin

+:small_orange_diamond: Bitcointalk: https://bitcointalk.org/index.php?topic=5047116.0

-:small_orange_diamond: YouTube: https://www.youtube.com/channel/UCnWCx9A5MiM0SnpEYAFNzTQ?view_as=subscriber
+:small_orange_diamond: Email: veco.coin@gmail.com

 ## **Veco Features**

-- [x] CPU Mining – AISC Resistant (can be mined with GPU, but CPU is more efficient)
+- [x] CPU Mining – CPU only

 - [x] Masternode